opendcs/opendcs/docs/source/start-software.rst

 **Time Series**

 This is one method to view the time series in the database.
-Time Series can filtered by pathname parts, or Descriptions, or Database Keys.
+Time Series can be filtered by pathname parts, or Descriptions, or Database Keys.
 This is one method to identify the Key for a given time series in the database.